how hold your voice compares to grammarly and jasper — plus guides for solo founders publishing newsletters, changelogs, and product writing.

 jasper generates content. hyv protects your voice from drifting when ai is doing the drafting. generation vs protection.

-coming soonhemingway scores readability. hyv scores voice consistency. one tells you if it's clear — the other tells you if it still sounds like you.
+hemingway scores readability. hyv scores voice consistency. one tells you if it's clear — the other tells you if it still sounds like you.

 coming soondeclarative, calm, anti-hype. notion's writing style is one of the most studied in saas — here's exactly what makes it work.